sophiahan21/dpm/README.md

 - **Views**: Create custom filters to display only the issues that matter to you.
 Save and share your filters in just a few clicks.

-- **Pages**: Plane pages, equipped with AI and a rich text editor, let you jot down your thoughts on the fly.
+- **Pages**: DPM pages, equipped with AI and a rich text editor, let you jot down your thoughts on the fly.
 Format your text, upload images, hyperlink, or sync your existing ideas into an actionable item or issue.

-- **Analytics**: Get insights into all your Plane data in real-time.
+- **Analytics**: Get insights into all your DPM data in real-time.
 Visualize issue data to spot trends, remove blockers, and progress your work.

 - **Drive** (_coming soon_): The drive helps you share documents, images, videos, or any other files that make sense to you or your team and align on the problem/solution.